01-edu/public/subjects/devops/write_file/README.md

 $
 ```

 Make sure you follow the correct format for the output.
+The given lists will always have the correct format and will never be empty.

 ### Usage